Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Results

-\para{Strategies in Both Visualizations: People First vs. Distance First.} Participants primarily adopted one of two strategies: (1) prioritizing fewer people in line, then considering walking distance; or (2) prioritizing shorter distance, then checking queue length.
-In the \map conditions, participants were almost evenly split between these two strategies, with roughly half employing a ``people first'' (15 out of 32) and the other half a ``distance first'' (14 out of 32).
-By contrast, in the \AR conditions, a slight preference emerged for distance-first strategies (15 out of 32), while fewer participants initially considered queue lengths (11 out of 32).
-The remaining participants described balancing both factors equally without a dominant criterion.
+\para{Both Visualizations: People First and Distance First Strategies.} Participants primarily adopted one of two strategies: (1) prioritizing fewer people in line, then considering walking distance; or (2) prioritizing shorter distance, then checking queue length.
+In the \map conditions, participants were almost evenly split between these two strategies, with roughly half employing a ``people first'' (15/32) and the other half a ``distance first'' (14/32).
+In the \AR condition, more participants adopted a distance-first strategy (15 out of 32), while fewer prioritized queue lengths (11/32).
+The remaining participants (6/32) reported balancing both factors equally without a dominant criterion.

-\para{\AR: Unique Heuristics and Motivations.} Whereas strategy selection in the \map conditions appeared to depend largely on participants' spatial skills, the \AR conditions introduced distinct perceptual heuristics influencing participants to prioritize distance: \begin{itemize}[noitemsep] \item \textbf{Egocentric Spatial Imagery.} AR see-through's egocentric view led participants to vividly imagine physical navigation, especially complex pathways with hallway turns or floor changes.
-For example, P9 noted, \quot{It's easier to draw or imagine a line from where I am to the coffee machine...} This detailed mental imagination caused them to weigh distance more heavily in their decisions.
+\para{X-Ray: Unique Heuristics and Motivations.} While strategy in the \map condition appeared to depend largely on participants' spatial skills, the \AR condition introduced distinct perceptual heuristics influencing participants to prioritize distance: \begin{itemize}[noitemsep] \item \textbf{Egocentric Spatial Imagery.} The egocentric view in our AR \carton{X-ray} appeared to support participants in vividly imagining physical navigation, particularly for complex pathways involving hallway turns or floor changes.
+For example, P9 noted, \quot{It's easier to imagine how I should walk to the coffee machine, especially when targets are on a different floor from me...} Such imagination of navigation in the AR \carton{X-ray} may have led to weigh distance more heavily in their decisions.

-\item \textbf{Visual Proximity Bias.} Participants described a misleading visual proximity effect, where certain targets appeared visually closer (\autoref{fig:DirectAndWalking}a) due to the see-through nature of the \AR visualizations, even if actual walking paths were longer (\autoref{fig:DirectAndWalking}b).
-As P8 noted, \quot{I think this way is shorter but it's actually longer.} This illusion occasionally influenced participants to overweight distance.
+\item \textbf{Visual Proximity Illusions.} Participants reported a misleading proximity effect caused by the X-ray view’s “see-through” nature.
+Because the visualization allows users to see targets behind walls, some targets appeared directly nearby (\autoref{fig:DirectAndWalking}a) even though the actual walking path to reach them was much longer (\autoref{fig:DirectAndWalking}b).
+This discrepancy often led users to underestimate the true walking distance, particularly when they cannot easily find the path.
+As P8 noted, \quot{I think this way is shorter but it's actually longer.} This difficulty occasionally placed additional cognitive burden on participants and may led them to overweight distance.